Skip to content

 └── page.tsx (5)

-Now, set up the files as follows:
+Let’s set up the files:

 messages/en.json